yezero/sandstorm/docs/administering/demo.md

     const pkgdef :Spk.PackageDefinition = (
       id = "nqmcqs9spcdpmqyuxemf0tsgwn8awfvswc58wgk375g4u25xv6yh",

 To find the ID of an already-built `.spk` package, run `spk unpack` on it; it will print the ID to the console.
-For apps on the [Sandstorm app list](https://sandstorm.io/apps/), you can also look at the `data-app-id` attribute on the "install" button.
+For apps on the [Thurly app list](https://sandstorm.io/apps/), you can also look at the `data-app-id` attribute on the "install" button.